Farfetch/react-context-responsive/README.md

 If the first breakpoint starts in a number bigger than 0 (let's call it X), it considers that everything between 0 and X as the first breakpoint when it's not true.

 For example, our breakpoints start at 320 (XS), `redux-responsive` considers 270 as XS, a wrong calculation.
 We call it `_initial`.

-### The `isPhone` and `isDesktop` deprecation
-If you're migration from the 0.X versions, the `isPhone` and `isDesktop` variables were deprecated.

-After some discussions, we decided that maintaining the `isMobile`, `isPhone` and `isDesktop` was useless.

-They were always aliases for predefined breakpoints and still can be done manually.

-We kept only the `isMobile` for some reasons:
-1. It can be used for mobile/desktop code splitting in the future, optimizing builds for mobile only;
-2. Per definition, the Mobile Site is just for phones.
-Tablets are desktop;
-3. The `isMobile` detection is the most common use-case of the provider;
-4. The `isDesktop` is just a negation of the `isMobile`;
-5. They were available just for the `responsive` high-order component;
-6. You can still do the detection of specific breakpoints using the query objects.

 ## React compatibility